I’m a second-year PhD student in the Atmospheric and Cloud Dynamics group in the Institute of Climate and Atmospheric Science.

 My thesis title is “Organized Convection and Large-Scale Circulation in the Tropics, from a Potential Vorticity Perspective”, and I am supervised by Juliane Schwendike and Doug Parker at Leeds.
 My project is funded by the NERC Panorama DTP, and CASE-funded by the Met Office, where my supervisor is Caroline Bain.

 More specifically I focus on examining mesoscale convective systems (MCSs) in West Africa and their impacts on the larger-scale circulation in the region.
 MCSs are not only high-impact weather but also are one of the dominant processes in determining the thermodynamic profile of the atmosphere over West Africa, but their interactions with the wider atmospheric circulation are defined by complicated feedbacks that aren’t well-understood.
 The project aims to investigate and quantify some of these feedbacks through examining model ouputs and theoretical analysis.

 The main focuses of the project are

-- Comparing representation of organised convection and scale interactions in convection-permitting models and models with convection parameterisations
+- Comparing representation of scale interactions in convection-permitting models and models with convection parameterisations

 - Applying understanding of scale interactions to improving operational weather modelling